LebogangBantsijang/Audio-File-Manager/README.md

 This library allows you to manage Albums, Artists, Playlists,  Genre and Audio Items that are under the [MediaStore.Audio](https://developer.android.com/reference/android/provider/MediaStore.Audio) collection without having to deal with content resolvers or anything along those lines.

 ## Gettting Started
-Before you get started, take a look at a working example of this library [Here.](https://youtu.be/SJoQsasNBAQ)

 #### Setup
 ```gradle